Dénes Gulyás

 Dénes Gulyás (born 31 March 1954) is a Hungarian tenor.
 A native of Budapest, he studied at the Franz Liszt Academy of Music in that city.
 He had an international career in the 1970s, and sang at the Metropolitan Opera, among other houses; one of his performances there, a Manon in which he replaced Neil Shicoff as Des Grieux to the Manon of Catherine Malfitano, was broadcast live as part of the company's Saturday radio broadcast series.

 He was also a member of Parliament, representing the Fidesz party, between 2006 and 2014.

 Life

 He completed locksmith trade school.
 At age 19, he was admitted to the Music Academy, where in 1978 he was awarded diplomas in Opera Singing and Artistic Instructor.
 In 1979, he won two prizes in the Giovanni Cantanti Lirici competition, as well as in 1982 winning 1st prize in the first national Luciano Pavarotti vocal competition.
 He was a soloist at the Budapest Opera House as well as the Szeged National Theater, led the Gyor Kisfaludi Theater Opera Association, and as Musical Advisor to the National Theater, he revived the Chamber Music Series at the refectory.

-Since 1995, he has been teaching voice at the Liszt Ferenc Music Conservatory.
+Since 1995, he has been teaching voice at the Franz Liszt Academy of Music.